ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

 ## Overview

-In this tutorial, you will develop a service which you can reserve appointments at a hospital.
-You will use a message broker to store the forwarded requests from a one service.
-The other service will read the requests in the message queue and perform the appointment reservation by calling the hospital backend.
+In this tutorial, you'll create a service that lets users reserve appointments at a hospital.
+To manage the flow of requests, you'll employ a message broker.
+One part of your application will send appointment requests to the message broker, and another part will listen to the broker's message queue.
+When a new request is detected, this listener service will interact with the hospital's backend and SMS service to finalize the reservation.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension.
-This resource will receive the user request and forward it to the message broker.
-The consuming service will read the request, make the reservation and send an SMS to the patient's phone number.
+This resource will handle incoming user requests and forward them to the message broker.
+A separate service (consumer service) that listens to the message broker's queue for new appointment requests will trigger a backend call to the hospital to make the reservation and send an SMS to the patient's phone number.

 The flow is as follows.

-1. Receive a request with a JSON payload in the following form.
+1. The publisher service receives a request with a JSON payload in the following form.

     ```json
     {